seqizz/gitlabtree/README.md

-GitLab code tree view (embed in sidebar fork)
+GitLab code tree view (embed in sidebar fork) - DEPRECATED
 =====================

+> Deprecated since new gitlab version already implemented this feature wrong way and rendered this extension unusable.
+And I don't have time to support this sadly.
+Also removed from firefox plugin hub.

 **Note: This is just a fork, created just to be able to use empty sidebar which original extension didn't use.**
 **Original work of Tomáš Bončo can be found in [here](https://github.com/tomasbonco/gitlabtree)**